jgyy/fcc-scrape/placeholder.md

 ---
-id: 5ddb965c65d27e1512d44da0
+id: 5ddb965c65d27e1512d44da1
-title: Part 7
+title: Part 8
 challengeType: 0
-dashedName: part-7
+dashedName: part-8
 ---

 # --description--

-If you inspect the inputs in the form, you will notice that they have the class name `cal-control`.

-To access elements with a certain class name, we use the `getElementsByClassName()` method.

-Similar to how you referenced the calorie form above (`document.getElementById('calorie-form')`), create a reference to the elements with the class name `cal-control` below `e.preventDefault()`.
+Now assign the document object you just referenced to a variable named `total`.
+Since this variable will not change, use `const` to create it.

 # --hints--